 Even though Baghdad didn’t fly airliners into the twin towers, the overworked, understaffed, and overextended lowly analysts within the bowels of the CIA sifted through the rising piles of incoming intelligence on their desks, searching not for the whereabouts of bin Laden and al Qaeda or Saudi Arabia connections to the twin towers attack, but for Iraqi ties.

 Vice-President Dick Cheney wanted a complete and thorough assessment of all possible Iraqi connections to 9/11 on his desk in two days.
 As the actual schemers who killed 2,996 people and wounded 6,000 were retreating deep underground, the lowly CIA analysts fretted over the possibility that bin Laden and al-Qaeda may be planning a follow-up attack.
 They knew that Iraq wasn’t behind the strikes but were forced to refocus on preparing a fabrication for Cheney and other policymakers to regurgitate on CNN, MSNBC, Meet the Press and, of course, a sympathetic Fox News.

 Despite a herculean effort, a case to be made against Iraq involved in 9/11 couldn’t be made.
 A great read.

-Robert Morton, M.Ed., Ed.S. writes the "Corey Pearson- CIA Spymaster in the Caribbean" spy series.
+Robert Morton, M.Ed., Ed.S. is a member of the Association Of Former Intelligence Officers (AFIO) and writes the "Corey Pearson- CIA Spymaster in the Caribbean and Florida Keys" spy series.